Hello Everyone, here we are going to share some details about the Roland RP102 digital piano.

 The RP201 arms with Roland’s PHA-4 keyboard which is equivalent to more commonly known as a graded weighted action keyboard.

-It means the keys are heavier on the bottom and lighter up top providing the most authentic feel of an acoustic piano.
+This means the keys are heavier on the bottom and lighter up top, providing the most authentic feel of an acoustic piano.

 The 88-key full-size keyboard is with artificial escapement and an ivory feel that enhances finger controls.